Communication Research

 Communication Research Overview

-The School of Information and Communication Studies engages in a range of research activities in the field of communication.
-Its academics are active members of research centres and groups, both locally and internationally.
-Outlined below are the areas of expertise and focus for these research initiatives:
+The School of Information and Communication Studies engages in a range of research activities across the communication discipline and within a number of areas of practice.
+Communication academics are active members of research centres and groups, both locally and internationally.

 Science communication